18F/18f.gsa.gov/_posts/2022-05-01-finding-post-award-balance-with-quality-assurance.md

 ### Deliverables are objectively measurable

 As much as possible, QASP deliverables should be objectively measurable by automated tools.
-There is less room for interpretation in " code has zero linting errors" than there is in "code is well-written".
+There is less room for interpretation in "code has zero linting errors" than there is in "code is well-written".
 Some examples of objective measures include:

 - Percentage of code covered by tests
 - Count of linting errors